federatedplatforms/FEDeRATED-BDI/api-generator/README.md

+## API generator

+This module allows for generation of code based on OpenAPI spec files.

 ### Known issues

 Since SpringDoc does not pick up the JsonSubTypes, @Schema has to be added to the generated LoadEventInvolvedCargoInner: